gradle/gradle/subprojects/docs/src/docs/release/notes.md

 We have thoroughly tested these new mappings and found them to work well.
 Nevertheless, if you encounter any problems importing projects into IDEA, please let us know.

+### runtimeClasspath used instead of runtime

+When resolving the runtime classpath for Java applications, Gradle will now use the `runtimeClasspath` configuration instead of the `runtime` configuration.
+If you previously attached resolution rules to `runtime`, you should apply them to `runtimeClasspath` instead or apply them to all configurations.

+Tooling providers should try not to depend on configurations directly, but use `sourceSet.runtimeClasspath` where applicable.
+This always contains the correct classpath for the current Gradle version and has been changed to return the `runtimeClasspath` configuration in this release.
+If you are directly resolving the `runtime` configuration, your tool will not work with the `java-library` plugin.

 ### Plugin resolution improvements
 Users can now configure a custom plugin portal using rule-based plugin repositories.